-Web content's origin is defined by the scheme (protocol), host (domain), and port of the URL used to access it.
-Two objects have the same origin only when the scheme, host, and port all match.
+Web content's origin is defined by the scheme (protocol), hostname (domain), and port of the URL used to access it.
+Two objects have the same origin only when the scheme, hostname, and port all match.

 Some operations are restricted to same-origin content, and this restriction can be lifted using CORS.

 These are same origin because they have the same scheme (

 example.com), and the different file path does not matter:

 These are same origin because a server delivers HTTP content through port 80 by default: